interlock-network/interlock-docs/docs/handbook/company.md

 ## History

 ### 2014: Origins of Apozy
-In 2014, ethical hackers Rick and Erhan noticed that spear-phishing was a huge problem while working at large companies.
-They founded Apozy to make the workforce more resilient against phishing attacks and received seed funding.
+In 2014, ethical hackers [Rick](https://github.com/rickdeaconx) and [Erhan](https://github.com/justerhan) noticed that spear-phishing was the primary cause of breaches at large companies.
+They founded Apozy to make the workforce more resilient against phishing attacks.

 ### 2015: Apozy v1.0
-The first product of Apozy was created.
-An attack emulation platform that tested enterprise workforces with high-fidelity attack simulations.
-It leveraged machine learning to continuously test each person's "breach resistance" and generated training outcomes.
+A high-fidelity security awareness platform was created to test and train enterprise workforces.
+It was designed to continuously emulate real-world attacks and improve breach resilience.

 ### 2017: The YC days
-We noticed that despite strong breach resistance, almost every still fell for spear-phishing attacks.
-Our attention shifted away from training and focused on building a new product that could stop spear-phishing using state-of-the-art computer vision algorithms.
-Our product crawled the internet for visual indicators and used a browser extension to sandbox dangerous sites and phishing attempts in real-time.
+Despite strong breach resistance, spear-phishing attacks were too sophisticated.
+The product shifted away from training and focused on using emerging visual tech to spot phishing sites and sandbox them in real-time.

 ### 2020: Birth of Airlock
-Beyond just spear-phishing protection, the product evolved into comprehensive protection for the entire browser.
-That included protection against malicious extensions, malvertising and randsomware.
-We also added data capabilities to empower incident responders to investigate and analyze threats quickly.
+Protection capabilities advanced to provide comprehensive data and telemetry for malicious extensions, malvertising and randsomware.

 ### 2021: Interlock was founded
-We noticed our product was particularly loved by finance firms and crypto companies.
-We decided to lean into that space and founded **Interlock** alongside Nick Zivković to pioneer an ecosystem of security products made for Web3 and extend our browser protection features into smart contracts.
+With the addition of [Nick](https://github.com/galactic-beyond), we are pioneering an ecosystem of security products made for Web3 extending our protection capabilities to smart contracts while rewarding people who share data to make the internet safer.

 ## Why this way?